AdLinkesWorld/1.-Health-2.-Liberty-3.-Justice-/README.md

     "color": "#fdfd96"
   },
   {
-    "title": "Who is Droid Ken?",
+    "title": "Who i Adila Linke?",
     "subtitle": "A Guide to Compassionate Intelligence",
-    "summary": "Presents Droid Ken as a philosophical avatar, fusing neurodivergence and AI design into a guide for compassionate systems thinking.", "link": "who_is_droid_ken.html",
+    "summary": "Presents Adila Linke as a philosophical avatar, fusing neurodivergence and AI design into a guide for compassionate systems thinking.", "link": "who_is_adila linke.html",
     "cover": "covers/They-are-the-Watchers.png",
     "color": "#ffb347"
   },